-CM STRATEGY 2.3.3.4: Inform the public of safe alternatives to traditional public sheltering, such as sheltering in place by hardening their non-surge vulnerable homes, to reduce the demand on limited public shelter space.
+CM STRATEGY 2.3.3.4: Inform the public of safe alternatives to traditional public sheltering, such as sheltering in place by hardening their non-surge vulnerable homes, to reduce demand for limited public shelter space.

-CM STRATEGY 2.3.3.5: Develop criteria, standards, methodologies, and procedures to mitigate the impacts of (re)development on shelter space availability.
+CM STRATEGY 2.3.3.5: Develop criteria, standards, methodologies and procedures to mitigate the impacts of (re)development on shelter space availability.